rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/9b-tekton.md

     EOF
     ```

-2. Add a task to the tekton pipeline for running the load testing:
+2. Add a task to the Tekton pipeline for running the load testing:

     ```bash
     cd /projects/tech-exercise